 - Be mindful of their digital footprint and how their internet activity can follow them throughout lives.

-Go Guardian is a classroom management and filtering program that works only on chromebooks when students log in with their school-supplied email address.
+Securly is a classroom management and filtering program that works only on chromebooks when students log in with their school-supplied email address.
+We have it specifically set for chromebooks.
 Teachers may use this to push out websites, share screens with the class, chat with students while working to provide support on their work, and to block websites or redirect student focus.
 Teachers have the ability to view all student machines in their class while in their class session.
 Classroom management sessions can be run from 7AM-4PM Monday through Friday.

 Students have a specific filter that is applied to chromebooks.
 This prevents access to content that is blocked or flagged due to the search terms used by the student.
 Examples include sites with explicit content, sites encouraging aggressive behavior, and malicious sites.
 When these sites are blocked, the student will see a “lock” symbol and receive notification that a site was blocked and inviting them to contact the administrator to request the website to be on the safe list.

-Student history is recorded in Go Guardian.
+Student history is recorded in Securly.
 Student history is not reviewed unless requested by an administrator on suspicion of a violation of district policy.
 Only the Chief Information Officer, Digital Literacy & Computer Science Coordinator, and Network Analyst can review student history and any record of a search is documented on a spreadsheet.
-At the end of each academic year, Go Guardian history is permanently deleted.
+At the end of each academic year, Securly history is permanently deleted.
+Securly has a signed agreement with the Massachusetts Data Privacy Alliance, for which Northampton Public Schools is a member.
+This secures the way our students data is managed under strict privacy guidelines.
+To learn more about this please visit the Massachusetts Data Privacy Alliance webpage.

 Google Admin controls all aspects of the G-Suite.
 Within this area, history and site blocks can be managed.
 Certain restrictions can be applied from the admin panel such as which extensions are permitted to be loaded, the landing page and blocks or safe lists to websites and apps.
 As is the case with Go Guardian, any searches conducted on a student G-Suite history must be requested by an administrator with suspicion of a violation of district policy and is recorded on a spreadsheet.
 Additionally, student history is erased at the end of the academic year.